 - Get birth control from a medical provider.
 This includes prescription-based birth control and methods you get at a health care provider’s office like the shot, implant and IUD.

-- Purchase condoms, male or female, and lube.
+- Purchase condoms and lube.

 Before you’re age 16: